-All medications, including over the counter (OTC) medicines, prescribed medications, inhalers, etc. must be kept in the Clinic at all times.
-Students are not permitted to bring medications to school and keep in their possession.
+All medications, including over the counter (OTC) medicines, prescribed medications, inhalers, etc. must be kept in the clinic at all times.
+Students are not permitted to bring medication to school and keep in their possession.
 This includes throat lozenges, tylenol, or other OTC meds that they may be taking at home.

 In addition to the Medication Administration During School Hours Form, certain medications require an additional form.
-This includes medications for Asthma, Seizures, and Diabetes.
-The forms for seizure medications and for asthma medications are also included in the attachment links below.
+This includes medication for asthma, seizures, and diabetes.
+The forms for seizure and asthma medications are also included in the attachment links below.
 The forms for diabetic medications will come directly from your child's physician.

-Children with severe life-threatening food allergies will often times require that certain medications be kept in the clinic for their use.
+Children with severe life-threatening food allergies will require certain medications to be kept in the clinic for their use.
 These generally include Benadryl and EpiPens.
 Specific forms for these medications are also needed and are attached below.

-Medications must be sent to the school in the original container and, if prescribed, with the pharmacy label.
+Medications must be sent to the school in the original container with the pharmacy label.

 If you have any questions regarding medication administration during the school day, please contact the nurse.